dacsec-org/AES-CUDA/README.md

 ## License 📝
 This repository is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code freely.

-## WARNING DO NOT TRY TO COMPILE, OR USE KERNELS YET!! ❗
-This project is in its infancy stage of development.

 Happy GPU-accelerated AES encryption/decryption! 🎉